How to trick your brain into not getting bored

 You may have loved your job when you started, but it’s not unusual to get in a rut.
-If you’re experiencing burnout, changing your mindset can bypass it, says Daniel M. Cable, author of Alive at Work: The Neuroscience of Helping Your People Do What They Love.
+If you’re experiencing burnout, changing your mindset can bypass it, says Daniel M. Cable, author of Alive at Work: The Neuroscience of Helping Your People Love What They Do.

 “Our brains are not wired for routine and repetition at work,” he says.
 “Disengagement isn’t a motivation problem; it’s a biological one.”